ten7/contractor.ten7.com/README.md

 - **How do I know which projects or tasks I should track time to?**
 Your team lead will let you know which projects, tasks or categories you should be tracking time to.
 If you have questions about logging your time, ask Dani!
 - **How often do I submit my timesheet?**
 Please submit your timesheet at the end of each week.
 We can’t pay you unless you do.
+Your timesheet will be reviewed first thing on Monday morning, at which point that week's time is approved and can be invoiced.
-- **How often should I invoice?
-Where do I send it?**
+- **How often should I invoice?**
-In addition to submitting your timesheet each week, we also need you to send us an invoice.
-You can do it in whatever cadence works best for you: semi-monthly, bi-weekly, weekly…just invoice us.
-We ask that you invoice us at least monthly.
-Please make sure that your latest timesheet is approved before you send us your invoice.
+You may use whatever cadence works best for you to invoice: semi-monthly, bi-weekly, weekly... just invoice us.
+You should invoice __at least__ monthly.
+Please make sure that your timesheets are approved __before__ invoicing us.
+- **How do I invoice?**
+Email your invoice to [billing@ten7.com](mailto:billing@ten7.com).
+No need to itemize things, a total is fine.
+We rely on approved (and locked) Harvest timesheets for details.
-- **When/how do I get paid?**
+- **How and when do I get paid?**
-The simple answer: when you invoice.
-Send your invoice by email to [billing@ten7.com](mailto:billing@ten7.com) -- please do so at least monthly, but you can use whatever cadence works for you: semi-monthly, bi-weekly, weekly…just invoice us.
-Don’t forget, you’re a 1099 contractor, so we don’t withhold any taxes; you’ll need to do that on your own and pay for those taxes yourself.
-Payment is made via direct deposit through Gusto, and you’ll typically see that money in your bank account within five business days from when you invoice.
+Invoices are usually paid on receipt via direct deposit through Gusto.
+You'll usually see payment in your bank account within fice business days.
+Don’t forget, you’re a 1099 contractor, so we withhold any taxes.
+You're responsible for all taxes.

 ### Process Questions